Why Laura Dern, Olivia Wilde, and Zazie Beetz are telling the truth for True Botanicals

 You really couldn’t ask for a better celebrity endorsement than the one True Botanicals is getting from Laura Dern.
 The award-winning film and TV star was already advocating for the brand unofficially before she ever talked to founder and CEO Hillary Peterson.
 It all started when a makeup artist on Big Little Lies introduced her to the company’s products.
 Soon people were commenting on her skin, asking what she’d done, and Dern would tell them loudly and proudly.
-Her daughters started borrowing the products, and she got her son hooked.
+Her daughter started borrowing the products, and she got her son hooked.

 But for someone who works regularly with organizations like Oceana and the Natural Resources Defense Council, it was the combination of the brand’s product quality and its commitment to natural ingredients and sustainability that made her a full convert.